JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 8 Notes.md

 [U,S,V] = svd(Sigma)
 ```

-Which gives us a matrix S. We can actually check for 99% of retained variance using the S matrix as follows:
+Which gives us a matrix S, where the diagonal elements are the *eigenvalues* of the `sigma` matrix.
+We can actually check for 99% of retained variance using the S matrix as follows:
 $$
 \dfrac{\sum_{i=1}^kS_{ii}}{\sum_{i=1}^nS_{ii}} \geq 0.99
 $$